Soma-dev0808/weather-app/README.md

 1. If you will using notification function, you need to download LINE from [app store.](https://line.me/en-US/download)

-2. Create account for LINE(Please register your email address).
+2. Create an account for LINE(Please register your email address).

 3. Add LINENotify as your friend.(LINENotify is the one notify you.)
 ![image](https://user-images.githubusercontent.com/55787141/74505415-09d2f200-4f32-11ea-9cca-9d1d4e1090b2.png)